Inadmissible to Canada: Discover Your Options to Visit Canada

 Many people wishing to enter or immigrate to Canada are surprised to learn that a prior criminal record can result in a Canadian Immigration Officer refusing their entry, or application, on the basis of criminal inadmissibility.
 If you have been found to be criminally inadmissible to Canada, or think you may be inadmissible, it is important to know that you still have options.

 We can help.
-Campbell Cohen is a leading Canadian immigration law firm with over 45 years of experience.
+Cohen Immigration Law is a leading Canadian immigration law firm with over 45 years of experience.

 Coronavirus (COVID-19) Update

 Fully-vaccinated tourists are welcome to travel to Canada.
 Travellers must be aware of Canada’s strict policies on criminal inadmissibility.
 You can still be denied entry if you have a criminal record.
-You are invited to complete the form above to receive a free legal consultation from the Campbell Cohen Immigration Law Firm.
+You are invited to complete the form above to receive a free legal consultation from the Cohen Immigration Law Firm.

 Table of Contents